nerves-project/nerves/docs/Installation.md

 Optionally, if you want to build custom Nerves Systems, you'll also need to install [Docker for Mac](https://www.docker.com/docker-mac).
-After installing Docker for Mac, you will likely want to adjust the resource limits imposed on Docker, to allow it so successfully compile more complicated custom systems.
+After installing Docker for Mac, you will likely want to adjust the resource limits imposed on Docker, to allow it to successfully compile more complicated custom systems.
 Click the Docker icon in the top menu bar, then click Preferences > Advanced and allow Docker to use all of your CPUs and as much RAM as you think is reasonable for your machine (at least 6 GB).
 The more resources it has access to, the